Conversational commerce is changing the face of online retail.

 Let's take a look at a few examples of how conversational commerce could provide a welcome boost to your business.

-40% of online shoppers stated that conversational chat was how they started their recent online shopping experiences.
+40% of online shoppers report that conversational chat was how they started their recent online shopping experiences.

 It's proof that adopting a conversational commerce strategy is a fantastic way to boost sales and conversions.

-This is because the conversational approach prioritises convenient and personalised service - not pushy sales tactics.
+This is because the conversational approach prioritizes convenient and personalized service - not pushy sales tactics.

 For example, you can leverage live chat interactions to inform customers about discounts while visiting your site.